chess3official/chess3-whitepaper/README.md

 ## Abstract

-Chess3 represents the convergence of the timeless game of chess with blockchain technology, creating an ecosystem where fair play is of utmost importance.
+Chess3 is to chess what Web3 is to the internet.
 Built on Solana, Chess3 introduces a revolutionary play-to-earn chess platform that rewards skill, strategy, and community participation.

 The Chessalienz: Pawnz collection serves as the genesis NFT drop, granting holders exclusive access to the Chess3 platform and its growing ecosystem of competitive tournaments, governance rights, and earning opportunities.